giofontana/webhook-prevent-delete-denyall/README.md

-# webhook-prevent-delete-denyall
+# Webhook to Prevent Deletion of Deny All Network Policy

-Kubernetes webhook that prevents user from deleting NP named denyall
+Kubernetes webhook that prevents user from deleting NP named `denyall`.

 # Build